Piyush64-bit/Piyush64-bit/README.md

 ## 🌿 About Me

 Hey!
-I'm **Piyush** — I build, break & ship stuff (sometimes all at once �).
-Obsessed with turning ideas into real-world apps that actually vibe.
-I love working on AI, web development, and open source projects.
-My approach combines clean code, creative problem-solving, and a drive for continuous learning.
+I'm **Piyush** — I build, break & ship stuff (sometimes all at once 😅).
+My main playground is the **MERN stack** (MongoDB, Express, React, Node.js) where I craft full-stack apps with a dash of personality.
+I’m also passionate about integrating **AI/ML** into real-world projects and love exploring new tech.
+Java is my strong backup (Core + Advanced), so I can jump into JVM land whenever needed.
+I thrive on clean code, creative problem-solving, and learning in public!

 ---